50% off all plans.Ends 10 June 2026Claim 50% off

 Within the hour, the pricing and sales teams at every other major tobacco company were on the phone.
 RJR Nabisco, Lorillard, Brown and Williamson, and the smaller players knew the question their boards were going to ask before lunch.
 Do we match?

-By the time the New York Stock Exchange closed that afternoon, Philip Morris's own share price had fallen by roughly a quarter, wiping out about 13 billion dollars of its market value in a single session.² The rest of the sector dragged down with it.
+By the time the New York Stock Exchange closed that afternoon, Philip Morris's own share price had fallen by roughly 26 percent in a single session, evaporating tens of billions in market capitalisation.² The rest of the sector dragged down with it.
 Over the following weeks, every major US tobacco company announced their own matching price cuts.
-The combined tobacco sector lost tens of billions in market capitalisation.¹
+The combined tobacco sector lost more value across the spring of 1993.¹

 The industry called it Marlboro Friday.
 Harvard Business School later used it as a case study on brand equity.
 The lesson that did not make it into the case study is the one that matters for a pricing manager in 2026: almost none of the companies that matched Philip Morris should have.
 The reflex is older than most people reading this.
 It still costs Consumer Packaged Goods (CPG) companies money every time it fires.